la2050/challenge/_2021/connect/the-foundation-for-living-beauty.md

   levels.
 Ensuring all women in these communities have more access to our programming will be the last way we measure success.

-Approximately how many people will be directly impacted by this proposal?: '250' Approximately how many people will be indirectly impacted by this proposal?: '2500' Please describe the broader impact of your proposal.: >- Our virtual programming will allow us to serve more women, especially those in disenfranchised populations.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '250' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2500' Describe how Los Angeles County will be different if your work is successful.: >- Our virtual programming will allow us to serve more women, especially those in disenfranchised populations.
 Our overall message of physical and mental wellness while going through a cancer diagnosis to the virtual world will not